Category Archives: Amazon Web Services

 14 May 2023

 The AWS Cloud Development Kit (AWS CDK) allows you to describe an infrastructure using the programming languages TypeScript, JavaScript, Python, Java, C#, or Go.
 Under the hood, CDK creates a CloudFormation stack with the resources described in your code.
-The answer to the question “Our CDK, when is Terraform?” can be found here – 4 ultimate… Read More »
+The answer to the question “Our CDK, when is Terraform?” can be found here – 4 ultimate reasons… Read More »

 AWS: Fargate – capabilities, comparison with Lambda/EC2 and usage with AWS EKS